Software engineers generally try to minimize the number of lines of code in an implementation for the following reasons:

 - David Korn invented the KornShell in 1983.

-The KornShell's features are a backwards-compatible superset of the Bourne Shell's.
+The KornShell is a backwards-compatible superset of the Bourne Shell, containing many improvements over the older shell.

 Eliminate or reduce extraneous words